-- (19) The measure is limited to compensating for the following: - (a) lost ticket revenues caused by the event being cancelled; - (b) lost participation fees caused by the event being cancelled; - (c) additional costs caused by the event being cancelled or postponed. - (20) Lost ticket revenues or participation fees that can be compensated are the difference between the budgeted ticket revenues or participation fees of the cancelled event and the actual ticket revenues or participation fees. - (21) Additional costs that can be compensated are those caused by the event being postponed or cancelled.
-Such costs may for instance be cancellation fees, fees connected to re-booking plane tickets, or costs of goods or services that cannot be used at the later date to which the event is moved. - (22) Compensation will be reduced to the extent that losses are offset from other sources, e.g. from insurance or contractual clauses or other relevant rights that may reduce the loss of ticket revenue or participation fees.
+- (23) Compensation will be reduced to the extent that losses are offset from other sources, e.g. from insurance or contractual clauses or other relevant rights that may reduce the loss of ticket revenue or participation fees.
 Even though the scheme only covers a few categories of lost revenue, it is not excluded that the compensation may result in a profit for the organiser.
-However, in cases where the compensation will result in a larger profit than the organiser had budgeted for, the compensation shall be reduced in accordance with the budget. - (23) For events cancelled or postponed prior to the nationwide decision made by the Health Directorate on 12 March, the beneficiaries must confirm, and be able to document, that the cancellation or postponement was the direct result of a recommendation by public authorities and that the event in question fell within the parameters of the relevant recommendation or decision.
+However, in cases where the compensation will result in a larger profit than the organiser had budgeted for, the compensation shall be reduced in accordance with the budget. - (24) For events cancelled or postponed prior to the nationwide decision made by the Health Directorate on 12 March 2020, the beneficiaries must confirm, and be able to document, that the cancellation or postponement was the direct result of a recommendation by public authorities, and that the event in question fell within the parameters of the relevant recommendation or decision.
 For events cancelled after 12 March 2020, this condition will be automatically fulfilled.